Damiloju/mini-netflix/README.md

 ## Description

-### The challenge was to build a mini-netflix web application with Angular.
+The challenge was to build a mini-netflix web application with Angular.

 ## Instructions

-### This are the basic instructions for running the application
+### These are the basic instructions for running the application

 1. Run `npm install`
 2. Start a development server.